Learning from your past

 Then ask yourself four questions:

 1. Remember the situation: What was going on?
 What was the choice you made?
-What did you expect the outcome to be?
+What did you expect to happen?
 What actually happened instead?

 2. What story did you tell yourself about this at the time?
 Did you judge it as a ‘failure’?
 Did you tell yourself that you ‘should‘ have known what was going to happen or done something different?
 Did you blame yourself or others for how things turned out?
-And, with hindsight, what other interpretations are also possible?
+And most importantly, with hindsight, what other interpretations are also possible?

-3. What other actions might you have taken instead — to ignore, leave, fix, or improve the situation or prevent it from arising in the first place?
-What could you have chosen to learn from the situation?
+3. With hindsight, what other actions might you have taken instead — to ignore, leave, fix, or improve the situation or prevent it from arising in the first place?
+Or how could you have chosen to learn from the situation?

-4. Knowing all this, would you still make the same choice again?
+4. And knowing all this, would you now still make the same choice again?
 Or would you choose a different action?

 To get the maximum benefit, answer these four questions before you read on.